usaid-cs/yesterday-i-learned/random.md

 - A metric [carat](https://en.wikipedia.org/wiki/Carat_%28mass%29) is exactly 200mg.
 Before 1907, a carat ranges from 187 to 216mg, depending on which country you ask.
 - The FSF once unironically pointed out that [dating is a free software issue](https://www.fsf.org/blogs/community/dating-is-a-free-software-issue), citing "Many restaurants run reservations entirely through Web sites, using software and JavaScript that is proprietary".
 - Japan has a special term called [成田離婚](https://zh.wikipedia.org/wiki/%E6%88%90%E7%94%B0%E9%9B%A2%E5%A9%9A), describing newlyweds who fly out of the country through 成田国际机场 for their honeymoons, but realise how crappy their spouses are _during_ the honeymoon, divorcing right after they return.
-- Local Yunnan food called "乳扇" is made by mixing milk with fermenting papaya juice, wrapping the elastic product around two pieces of bamboo, and then deep-frying the dried cheese.
 - The background noise in VOIP calls is [deliberately added](https://en.m.wikipedia.org/wiki/Comfort_noise), nothing to do with the noise from traditional phone calls.
 - [ETOPS](https://www.youtube.com/watch?v=HSxSgbNQi-g) certification is a number of minutes under which an aircraft can continue flying (to a diversion/emergency airport) when one of the two engines (specifically for twin-engine aircraft) fails.
 Before ETOPS existed, planes must have three or four engines to cross the Atlantic, making many flight paths economically infeasible.
 - "Marine One" is [the callsign of the helicopter operator that is carrying the president](https://www.youtube.com/watch?v=YJRqB1xtIxg), not a particular aircraft.